voilola/ES_RG350_Theme/readme.txt

 ---------------------------------------

-Supports the awesome work of Ruckage he does with dedication for the whole retro gamer community
+Supports the awesome work of Ruckage he does with dedication for the whole retro gamer community.